 (No output is generated because the condition x > 5 is true and the pass statement does nothing)

-statement is also commonly used in the definition of functions, classes, and loops where a code block is expected.
+The pass statement is also commonly used in the definition of functions, classes, and loops where a code block is expected.
 It can be used to temporarily define a function or class without implementing any functionality or to create an empty loop.

 x = 10